gauthamramesh3110/blowfish-aim-adult/docs/policy-aware-aim-spec.md

 Section 10 were not run.

-**Scale.** The dense-inverse, explicit-edge-list construction does not extend to the full 13-attribute Adult schema; `age × hours.per.week` alone is 1.3 GB.
+**Scale.** The dense-inverse, explicit-edge-list construction does not extend to the full 13-attribute Adult schema. `Z` is cells × cells dense, so `age × hours.per.week` alone needs 377 MB, and a marginal much past ~10,000 cells stops fitting comfortably.

 ## 12. Appendix: reference values